ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 30 minutes.
 Read the last chapter of YDKJS Book 3.
 Also signed up for Lambda free online mini-boot camp.

 **Thoughts**: Excited to learn more Javascript and also hoping to get into Chingu cohort starting on March 17th.

+### Day 34: March 11th, 2017

+**Today's Progress**: Coded for 60 minutes.
+It wasn't exactly coding but it was watching some tutorials on Illustrator so that I can use it to create wireframes and designs for websites.

+**Thoughts**: I am really interested in front-end work!